mwijanarko1/cur8-notely/README.md

 # Cur8 Notely

 A secure note-taking application with user authentication built with Next.js and Firebase.
-Built by [@mikhailbuilds](https://twitter.com/mikhailbuilds).
+Built by [@mikhailbuilds](https://mikhailwijanarko.xyz).

 ## Features

 - **User Authentication**: Secure login and registration using Firebase Authentication
+- **Session Management**: 15-minute session expiration with activity tracking and auto-logout
 - **Note Management**: Create, read, update, and delete personal notes
 - **Real-time Updates**: Notes are updated in real-time using Firestore
+- **AI Assistant**: Ask questions about your notes using the built-in AI chat assistant
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Search Functionality**: Quickly find notes with the built-in search feature